 - Purchase and resale method: The method of resale is outlined in the contract.
 In some cases, the reseller is only buying licenses directly from the software manufacturer.
 In others, the reseller will facilitate the purchase, but the delivery of licenses will happen directly between the software supplier and the customer.

 - Customer-specific obligations: Depending on the software reseller arrangement, the reseller may be responsible for the end-user paperwork.
 It will also outline the supplier’s responsibility to offer support to licenses purchased through a reseller.
 It’s important to understand what level of service your reseller will be able to offer after your purchase, how, and by whom support is handled.
 You must be sure your reseller is knowledgeable enough to handle issues should they arise.
 This support should also extend to the service-level agreements put in place when purchasing software.

-- Deal registration: While deal registration may not be a customer-facing practice, for those shopping for competitive rates (for instance, the “three bids and a buy” approach) it’s an important sales practice to understand.
-Engaging with a software reseller might result in “deal registration” in which the partner locks in the deal with the supplier during talks.
+- Deal registration: While deal registration may not be a customer-facing practice, for those shopping for competitive rates (for instance, the “three bids and a buy” approach), it’s an important sales practice to understand.
+Engaging with a software reseller might result in “deal registration,” in which the partner locks in the deal with the supplier during talks.
 It’s a lead verification practice that ensures partner and supplier relationships remain strong.
 However, it might make the SaaS buying process harder for customers exploring their options.

-When do you need a software reseller?
+When do you need an IT reseller?

 Direct negotiation also saves you money in several ways:

 - Flexibility: Suppliers ultimately have the final say in pricing.
 When buying through a reseller, the price is the price.
 Because the supplier controls the list prices available to its software resellers, any negotiation leverage is lost.
 Buying directly through the supplier allows you to negotiate on the specifics.